 Also, if you're based in Victoria, there's an additional Code of Conduct for disability service workers.

-As a registered provider of supports in Victoria, Hireup and its home care and support workers also have to follow the Victorian Code of Conduct for support workers.
+As a registered provider of supports in Victoria, Hireup and its support workers also have to follow the Victorian Code of Conduct for support workers.
 The code has five obligations for workers, which you can read here.